GrafiteInc/Docs/docs/utilities/form_maker.md

 ### Minification

-By default for any form assets all JS and CSS is minified using [https://github.com/matthiasmullie/minify](https://github.com/matthiasmullie/minify)
+By default for any form assets all JS and CSS is minified in production using [https://github.com/matthiasmullie/minify](https://github.com/matthiasmullie/minify).
+We keep in unminified locally and in testing for easier debugging.

 ### Default JS Validation